CEIT-SSC/.github/README.md

 ## LinuxFest
 One of the many useful skills that most CE and CS majors will need throughout their career is experience in working with Linux systems.
-Since such education is included within the department's courses, SSC annually holds the Linux Festival which also includes many advanced workshops and seminars.
+Since such education is included within the department's courses, CEIT-SSC annually holds the Linux Festival which also includes many advanced workshops and seminars.

 You can find out more about LinuxFestival at http://linuxfest.aut.ac.ir and its resources are located at [LinuxFest](https://github.com/linuxfestival).